 Cons

-- To get viral shares and drive huge amounts of traffic, you need to have something original or provocative to say.
+- To get viral shares and drive huge amounts of traffic, you need to have something genuinely original or provocative to say, what we call originality nuggets.
 And, in our experience, very few companies have that.
 Or if they do, maybe they have one truly original or provocative idea, but not a year’s worth.

 - It can be very difficult to get sustained traffic because virality is temporary — at best, if everything goes right, you get a spike in traffic, then it dies down.